tlverse/tlverse-handbook/10-tmle3mediate.md

 this assumption.
-This independence of counterfactuals indexed by distinct interventions is, in fact, a serious limitation to the scientific relevance of these effect definitions, as it results in the NDE and NIE being unidentifiable in randomized trials [@robins2010alternative], directly implying that corresponding scientific claims cannot be falsified through experimentation [@popper1934logic; @dawid2000causal], contradicting a key pillar of the scientific method.
+This independence of counterfactuals indexed by distinct interventions is, in fact, a serious limitation to the scientific relevance of these effect definitions, as it results in the NDE and NIE being unidentifiable in randomized trials [@robins2010alternative], implying that corresponding scientific claims cannot be falsified through experimentation [@popper1934logic;
+@dawid2000causal], contradicting a pillar of the scientific method.

 While many attempts have been made to weaken this last assumption [@petersen2006estimation; @imai2010identification; @vansteelandt2012imputation;